de-DEen-US

 Exarchia is the alternative district in Athens.
 The hub of the district is Exarchia Square.
 From here, you can explore the surrounding streets.
 On the one hand, you will stroll past empty, run-down buildings.
 On the other hand, you will discover cool graffiti and bars.
 I would recommend going on a little discovery tour through this very different district of Athens and then sitting down in one of the bars.

-After a little rest, you can then head to the Archaeological Museum of Athens, which is just a stone's throw away.
+After a little rest, you can head to the Archaeological Museum of Athens, which is just a stone's throw away.
 Here you can really get to grips with ancient Greece.

 06 Stroll through the National Garden